 These databases are excellent sources for scholarly and research articles in education.

 PLEASE NOTE: Most journal articles in these searchable databases will be available to you full-text online.
-Those that are not available full-text can be acquired via Interlibrary Loan at no cost with a turn-around time of 2 or 3 days.
+Those that are not available full-text can be acquired via Interlibrary Loan at no cost with a turn-around time of 12-24 hours.

 Good for: Researching education topics.